Emanuel Salinas and John Broady wanted to open their own restaurant. but adopted one instead. We look inside their culinary romance

 “We had to find our areas of expertise,” Salinas says.
 “I used to work in a hotel so I’m very used to that customer experience.
 So I handle that and the scheduling, the staffing, the tasting.
 John loves the technology and the ‘big picture’ stuff.”

-Attrition among the staff has been minimal and the regulars.
+Attrition among the staff and the regulars has been minimal.
 But of course they want to expand the family to entice more diners to sample the menu that they have nurtured … and which speaks to the culture they both love.
 That probably means updating the menu in the fall with more seasonal ingredients (cranberry tacos in November, anyone?).
 But until then, they just want to enjoy the romance.

 This article appeared in the Dallas Voice print edition August 19, 2016.